AntonioAPDL/antonio-aguirre.github.io/_posts/2024-12-10-statistics-bayesian-methods.md

   Replace ad hoc variable selection methods in regression, offering more robust solutions.

 - **Non-parametric Models:**
-  Serve as Bayesian replacements for techniques like kernel smoothing, broadening their application.
+  They serve as Bayesian replacements for techniques like kernel smoothing and broadening their application.

 These methods have expanded statistical frameworks, making them more modular and adaptable while retaining their core principles.